S-FX-com/maybe/README.md

 If you'd like multi-currency support, there are a few extra steps to follow.

 1. Sign up for an API key at [Synth](https://synthfinance.com).
-It's a Maybe product and the free plan is sufficient for basic multi-currency support.
+It's a ObieBooks product and the free plan is sufficient for basic multi-currency support.
 2. Add your API key to your `.env` file.